lfallon/oipa/Old Notes.md

 # Build And Push

-Update the `build.env` file to be the version of OIPA to build and push for.
+Update the `.env` file to be the version of OIPA to build and push for.
 Run the following commands in the console:

 ```shell
 export DOCKER_USER=jeromebridge;